Sumukha210/front-end-projects.github.io/counter/README.md

-In this i am using react,bootstrap5,html5,css3 and javascript;
+In this project react,bootstrap5,html5,css3 and javascript is used.

-In this project i use some basic react concepts like state and setState
+In this project i use some basic react concepts like state and setState.